Home

 Work burpees into your regular workout routine, or save it for when you don't have access to weights.
 They are versatile and get your blood pumping fast.

-When you add them to your workout, place exercises that use other kinds of movements before and after them.
+When you add them to your workout, place exercises that require other kinds of movements before and after them.
 Since the burpee uses a pushing action of the hands and legs, try sprinting, doing pull-ups or chin-ups, or crunches before and/or after your burpees.

 • Click HERE to learn more about bodyweight workouts with burpee exercise!